jmartinkova/guide/docs/for-users/for-administrators/settings/system-settings/privacy-and-support.rst

     Add Screenshot Click on Privacy & Support

-Now you can set the Privacy and Support settings:
+Now you can set the Privacy & Support settings:

 * Privacy URL
 * Terms of Service URL